Introduction to quantum groups: 9b. Representations

 (2) $S_N$.
 Here the first part of the proof is similar, leading to the following formula:

 But this shows that $S_N$ is easy, the corresponding category of partitions being:

-Alternatively, this latter formula follows directly for the result for $S_N^+$ proved above, via $S_N=S_N^+\cap O_N$, and the functoriality results explained in section 7. \end{proof}
+Alternatively, this latter formula follows directly for the result for $S_N^+$ proved above, via $S_N=S_N^+\cap O_N$, and the functoriality results explained in chapter 7. \end{proof}

-As a technical comment, there might seem to be a bit of a clash between the above results for $S_N,S_N^+$ at $N=2,3$, where we have $S_N=S_N^+$.
-However, there is no clash, because the implementation of the partitions is not faithful.
-In order to discuss now the representation theory of $S_N^+$, we will need precisely linear independence results for the vectors $\xi_\pi$ associated to the partitions $\pi\in NC$.
+In order to discuss the representations of $S_N^+$, we will need linear independence results for the vectors $\xi_\pi$ associated to the partitions $\pi\in NC$.
+This is something which is more technical than the previous results for pairings.
 Let us start with:

 \begin{proposition} We have a bijection $NC(k)\simeq NC_2(2k)$, constructed as follows: \begin{enumerate} \item The application $NC(k)\to NC_2(2k)$ is the ``fattening'' one, obtained by doubling all the legs, and doubling all the strings as well.